 Step 1: Name Your LLC

 The first step to forming an Alabama Limited Liability Company is choosing and reserving a unique name that isn’t already registered by another registered entity in the state.
-The Alabama Secretary of State has a handy online database where you can do an Alabama LLC name search and quickly find out if your name is available to use.
+The Alabama Secretary of State has a handy online database where you can search available Alabama LLC names to find out if your name is available quickly.

-In addition to having a unique name, are are a few other naming requirements to be aware of.
+In addition to having a unique name, there are a few other naming requirements to be aware of.
 These include:

-- The business name must be different from any other name that is registered with the Secretary of State’s office.
+- The business name must differ from any other name registered with the Secretary of State’s office.

 - The company name must not imply a business purpose that is different from what the business does.